Bethel University (Minnesota)

-Bethel University is a private Baptist Christian university and seminary in Arden Hills, Minnesota, United States.
+Bethel University is a private Baptist university and seminary in Arden Hills, Minnesota, United States.

 It was founded in 1871 as a seminary and is affiliated with Converge.
 The university enrolls 5,600 students in undergraduate, graduate, and seminary programs.
-Its main campus is situated on about 290 acres on the east side of Lake Valentine just south of Interstate 694.
+Its main campus is situated on about 290 acres on the east side of Lake Valentine, just south of Interstate 694.

 History

-Bethel University has its origins in the Baptist Theological Union's Swedish Seminary ("Baptist Union Theological Seminary"), which was founded by Swedish Baptist pastor John Alexis Edgren in Chicago, Illinois in 1871.
-Edgren was a former mariner and Civil War veteran originally from Ostana, Sweden, and founded the school as a place for Swedish Baptists to enter the ministry.
+Bethel University has its origins in the Baptist Theological Union's Swedish Seminary ("Baptist Union Theological Seminary"), which was founded by Swedish Baptist pastor John Alexis Edgren in Chicago, Illinois, in 1871.
+Edgren was a former mariner and Civil War veteran originally from Östanå, Sweden, and founded the school as a place for Swedish Baptists to enter the ministry.
 Edgren was pastor of the First Swedish Baptist Church of Chicago and worked with the Baptist Theological Union to found the seminary.
 The first woman, Elizabeth Johnson, matriculated in 1879.
-The school moved several times, first from Morgan Park, Illinois, to St. Paul, Minnesota, then to Stomsburg, Nebraska, and then back to Morgan Park in 1888.
+The school moved several times, first from Morgan Park, Illinois, to Saint Paul, Minnesota, then to Stromsburg, Nebraska, and then back to Morgan Park in 1888.

-In 1914, the Baptist General Conference has become the school's main partner.
-The seminary merged with "Bethel Academy" and relocated its campus to Saint Paul, Minnesota.
-In 1931, the Academy became "Bethel Junior College".
-The addition of a four-year liberal arts college program created "Bethel College and Seminary" in 1947.
-The school relocated from St. Paul to Arden Hills, Minnesota in 1972.
-In 2004, the institution changed its name to "Bethel University".
+In 1914, the Baptist General Conference became the school's main partner.
+The seminary merged with "Bethel Academy" and relocated its campus to Saint Paul.
+In 1931, the academy became Bethel Junior College.
+During World War II, Japanese Americans in concentration camps were invited to study at Bethel Junior College.

+The addition of a four-year liberal arts college program created Bethel College and Seminary in 1947.
+The school relocated from Saint Paul to Arden Hills, Minnesota, in 1972.
+In 2004, the institution changed its name to Bethel University.
+It is affiliated with Converge.

 Academics

 The university offers degree programs through four different schools.
-The College of Arts and Sciences is its traditional undergraduate program, Bethel offers bachelor's degrees in 106 majors and emphases of study, 43 minors, and 11 pre-professional programs.
+The College of Arts and Sciences is its traditional undergraduate program; Bethel offers bachelor's degrees in 106 majors and emphases of study, 43 minors, and 11 pre-professional programs.
 The College of Adults & Professional Studies offers associate degrees, bachelor's degrees, and a number of certificate programs.
 Through its graduate school, Bethel offers ten master's degrees, including a physician assistant program, as well as a doctorate in educational leadership.
 Bethel also offers a number of graduate certificate programs and licenses.